Alfresco/docs-alfresco/content-services/latest/using/outside.md

 You can easily drag and drop content to the repository from outside Share.

-> **Note:** This functionality is available in a Windows environment if the Alfresco Content Services repository has been mapped by your administrator, so that you can access it from Windows Explorer.
+> **Note:** This functionality is available in a Windows environment if the Content Services repository has been mapped by your administrator, so that you can access it from Windows Explorer.

 1. Select a file in Windows Explorer or your desktop.